ScilifelabDataCentre/RDM-guidelines/content/topics/data-transfer.md

 Note: In order to check the progress and outcome of the transfer, a program such as FileZilla can be used to connect to your upload area at ENA from your local computer, see instructions at ENA on [Using FileZilla on Windows](https://ena-docs.readthedocs.io/en/latest/submit/fileprep/upload.html?highlight=filezilla#using-filezilla-on-windows).

-## Transferring files to over FTPS (and many other protocols) using RClone
+## Transferring files over a wide range of protocols using RClone
-[RClone](https://rclone.org/) is a command-line transfer program that offers similar functionality to rsync but with support for a wide range of protocols, including the FTPS protocol that can be used for transfering files in bulk to [SciLifeLab Data Repository](https://www.scilifelab.se/data/repository/submission/).
-(Activate RClone on Uppmax using: `module load rclone`).
+[RClone](https://rclone.org/) is a command-line program that can be used to transfer files across a wide range of protocols (see [documentation](https://rclone.org/docs/)).
+This can be useful when you can‘t use specialised submission tools or Aspera, such as when transfering files in bulk to [SciLifeLab Data Repository](https://www.scilifelab.se/data/repository/) over the FTPS protocol.

 The following example describes how to upload files to SciLifeLab Data Repository (or any other FigShare repository):